 (1) The Sempra board adopted revisions to the company's bylaws and Corporate Governance Guidelines on September 12, 2012 to significantly expand the functions and authorities of the Lead Independent Director when the Chairman is not independent or when the roles of the Chief Executive Officer and Chairman are combined.
-As a result, the total shareholder return of our company and the S&P 500 Utilities Index was calculated for the period from September 12, 2012 through February 28, 2022 relationship of the proposed Lead Independent Director with the Chairman of the Board and with the other independent directors, with a view toward enhancing the functionality of the Lead Independent Director role.
+As a result, the total shareholder return of our company and the S&P 500 Utilities Index was calculated for the period from September 12, 2012 through February 28, 2022.